HandanYenial/FlaskFeedback/Readme.md

+#Flask Feedback

+**Introduction:**
-Flask FeedBack is an application that lets users sign up and log in to their own accounts.
-Once logged in, users can add feedback, edit their feedback, delete their feedback, and see a list of all feedback that they’ve given.
-Many of these routes should be protected, so that for example user1 can’t edit a piece of feedback that user2 created.
+Flask FeedBack is a web application that allows users to sign up and log in to their individual accounts.
+Once logged in, users can provide feedback, edit their feedback, delete their feedback, and view a list of all the feedback they have submitted.
+To ensure data security and privacy, certain routes are protected to prevent unauthorized access.
+For instance, user1 cannot edit feedback created by user2.

+**Features:**
+1. **User Authentication:**
+   - Users can sign up and create their accounts.
+   - Existing users can log in with their credentials.

+2. **Feedback Management:**
+   - Logged-in users can submit feedback.
+   - Users can edit or update their own feedback.
+   - Feedback can be deleted by the user who submitted it.